 \section{Related Works}

-Recently, the E2E SLU approaches are designed to understand contextual semantic information of speech by utilizing PLM~\cite{lai2020semi,chung2020semi}.
+Recently, the E2E SLU approaches are designed to understand contextual semantic information of speech by utilizing PLM~\cite{lai2020semi,chung2021splat}.
 These works were studied in various ways, including KD, learning cross-modal latent space, and network integration via Interface.
-Figure~\ref{fig:e2e_slu_with_lm} shows the aforementioned diagrams of these works.
+Fig. \ref{fig:e2e_slu_with_lm} shows these works.